PaulinaCzarnota/Introduction-to-Artificial-Intelligence-2024-25/README.md

-This repository contains a collection of labs from my Introduction to Artificial Intelligence module, completed during my third year of Computer Science at TU Dublin.
+This repository contains a collection of labs from the Introduction to Artificial Intelligence module, completed during my third year of Computer Science at TU Dublin.

-**Lab 1**
-*Introduction to Prolog*:
+### Lab Summaries

+**Lab 1: Introduction to Prolog**
-Installed SWI Prolog and explored the basics using sample knowledge bases.
-Attempted introductory Prolog exercises.
+- Installed SWI Prolog and worked through basic concepts using sample knowledge bases.

-**Lab 2**
-*Python and NumPy*:
+- Completed introductory exercises to familiarize with Prolog syntax and queries.

+**Lab 2: Python, NumPy & Prolog**
-Worked on tasks and exercises involving arrays and vectors in Python using a Jupyter Notebook.
-Focused on understanding matrices, vectors, and their differences in NumPy.
+- Explored arrays and vectors in Python using NumPy within a Jupyter Notebook.

-*Prolog, Unification and Proof*:
+- Focused on matrix operations and understanding vector differences.
-Explored unification and proof concepts in Prolog and completed practical exercises.
+- Introduced Prolog concepts such as unification and proof through practical exercises.

-**Lab 3**
-*Python*:
+**Lab 3: Perceptron in Python & Prolog Recursion**
-Implemented a perceptron as a decision maker in Python, working through exercises in a Jupyter Notebook.
+- Implemented a perceptron as a decision maker using Python, working through tasks in a Jupyter Notebook.

-*Prolog*:
-Solved the Monkey and Banana Problem, focusing on state representation and transitions.
-Explored recursion through practical examples and completed related exercises.
+- Solved the Monkey and Banana Problem in Prolog, focusing on state representation and recursion.

-**Lab 4**
-*Python*:
+**Lab 4: Python Matrix Operations & Prolog State Transitions**
-Worked on matrix multiplication exercises and demonstrated the perceptron tasks from Lab 3.
+- Demonstrated matrix multiplication in Python and extended the perceptron work from Lab 3.

-*Prolog*:
-Extended the Monkey & Banana problem by adding state-changing clauses for the monkey to eat the banana.
+- Enhanced the Monkey & Banana Prolog solution by adding state transitions for the monkey to eat the banana.

-**Lab 5**
-*Prolog*:
+**Lab 5: Media Advisor Expert System & Perceptron Training**
-Extended the Media Advisor expert system by adding new rules and knowledge to semantic networks.
-Added perceptron training formulas for emulating logical gates like AND, OR, and XOR in a spreadsheet.
+- Extended the Media Advisor expert system in Prolog by adding additional rules and knowledge representation.
+- Applied perceptron training formulas to simulate logical gates (AND, OR, XOR) using a spreadsheet model.